 Publisher's Marks from Administrative Organizations

 Soviet governmental agencies put their own publishing and printing marks on posters they created inter-departmentally.
 Below are a sample of various chop marks and their histories.

-This example of a publisher's chop mark comes from a poster titled "Everything for the Miner!", designed by Ivan Simakov, whose biography can be seen on this website.
-The publisher's mark indicates the poster was issued by the Agitational Publishing Department of Glavkomtrud and Narkomtrud (abbreviated Russian: Агит-изд. Отд. Г.К.Т. и Н.К.Т.).
-Glavkomtrud was the Central Committee on Universal Compulsory Labor and Narkomtrud was the People's Commissariat of Labor.
-In addition to the poster design, Simakov likely designed this chop mark, seen on PP 677 in the Collection.
+This publisher's mark indicates the poster was issued by the Agitational Publishing Department of Glavkomtrud and Narkomtrud.
+Glavkomtrud was the Central Committee on Universal Compulsory Labor while Narkomtrud was the People's Commissariat of Labor.
+The mark was likely designed by Ivan Simakov as it comes from PP 677 in the Collection-- a poster he designed.
+Simakov's biography is also found on this website.